hannotify/hanno.codes/_drafts/java-21-release-day.md

 #### Typical Use Cases

 The Vector API provides a way to write complex vector algorithms in Java that perform extremely well, such as vectorized `hashCode` implementations or specialized array comparisons.
 Numerous domains can benefit from this, including machine learning, linear algebra, encryption, text processing, finance, and code within the JDK itself.

-#### What's Different From Java 19?

-  the alignment of this feature with [Project Valhalla](https://openjdk.org/projects/valhalla/) is the biggest difference with Java 19.
-And it's one that makes a lot of sense, as both the Vector API and Project Valhalla focus on performance improvements.

-> Recall that Project Valhalla's aim is to augment the Java object model with value objects and user-defined primitives, combining the abstractions of object-oriented programming with the performance characteristics of simple primitives.

-Once the features of Project Valhalla are available, the Vector API will be adapted to make use of value objects and by that time it will be promoted to a preview feature.

 #### What's Different From Java 20?